awslabs/graphstorm/docs/source/advanced/language-models.rst

 Launch GraphStorm Trainig for both BERT and GNN Models
 ---------------------------------------------------------
-To co-train BERT and GNN models, we need to add one more argument, the ``--lm-train-nodes``, in either the launch command or configuration YAML file.
-Below command sets this argument in the launch command.
+To co-train BERT and GNN models, we need to add one more argument, ``--lm-train-nodes``, to either the launch command or the configuration YAML file.
+Below command sets this argument to the launch command.

 .. code-block:: bash